SEV217 - Engineering Geology and Surveying

 Kali Prasad Nepal

-Campus: 2 x 1 hour classes per week, 1 x 1 hour seminar per week, 2 x 3 hour field trips.
-Students must attend and participate in practical activities for this unit at scheduled sessions on multiple days during the trimester.
+Campus: 2 x 1 hour classes per week, 1 x 1 hour seminar per week, 2 x 3 hour field activities per trimester.

 Engineering geology and surveying knowledge is essential for locating, designing, constructing and managing any civil engineering infrastructures.
 To equip you with a valuable knowledge in and understanding of engineering geology and surveying, this unit covers basic surveying principles of linear and angular measurements, civil engineering applications of surveying: control surveys, topographical maps and roadway curves, minerals and rock forming processes, geological structures and soil profile development, engineering properties of rocks and subsurface exploration and site selection.

-Examination 60%, surveying practical work report 20%, engineering geology problem solving exercises 20%.
-To be eligible to obtain a pass in this unit, students must achieve an overall mark of at least 40% in the examination and a mark of at least 40% in the surveying practical work report.
+Practical work report - surveying (team) 20%, problem solving task- engineering geology 20%, examination 60%.
+To be eligible to obtain a pass in this unit, students must achieve an overall mark of at least 40% in the examination and a mark of at least 40% in the practical work report- surveying.